quickcougar/docs/exositeready/gwe/custom_gateway_applications.md

 ### Create `install.sh` Script

+Any GWE-hosted application needs an installer.
+GWE uses the file `install.sh` for all CGA installs.
+Any application will need this file so GWE can install the CGA.

+Below is an example for creating an `install.sh` file GWE that can use to install application `example.sh` to `/usr/local/bin`.

+  **Note**:
-To get started, create an `install.sh` file GWE can use to install `example.sh` to `/usr/local/bin`.
-Making sure to use a shebang as the first line of the file and having the correct file mode is important.
+  Make sure to use a 'shebang' as the first line of the `install.sh` file and that it the correct file mode (*i.e. it has the `x` bit set*).

 ```
 echo '#!/bin/sh' > install.sh